bhisaac/5eFP/5eFP-SRD.md

 ### Spells Known

-You know WIS 1st-level spells from the druid spell list.
+You know WIS (minimum 1) 1st-level spells from the druid spell list.

 Whenever you purchase a Magic upgrade, you can choose one of the druid spells you know and replace it with another spell from the druid spell list that you can cast.